Surface ships

 Minehunters

-Twelve minesweeping vessels, six for the Belgian Navy and six for the Dutch Navy, will each be able to deploy around one hundred drones thanks to the innovations developed by Naval Group and its partners that enable their safe and simple deployment.
+Twelve minehunters - six for the Belgian Navy and six for the Royal Netherlands Navy - will each be able to deploy around one hundred drones thanks to the innovations developed by Naval Group and its partners that enable their safe and simple deployment.
+These vessels, specialising in mine countermeasures will be the first equipped with the capacity to embark, launch and reconfigure a swarm of surface (twelve-metre long, nineteen-tonne vessels), underwater and aerial drones either into the sea or into the air.

 Minehunters